ckeditor/ckeditor4-docs/docs/features/pastefromword/README.md

 The following sample content from a Microsoft Word document:

-{@img assets/img/pastefromword_01.png Sample Word document}
+{@img assets/img/pastefromword_01.png 683 A sample Microsoft Word document.}

 will look like below after pasting to CKEditor with the [Paste from Word](https://ckeditor.com/cke4/addon/pastefromword) plugin enabled:

-{@img assets/img/pastefromword_02.png Word content pasted into CKEditor}
+{@img assets/img/pastefromword_02.png 951 Microsoft Word content pasted into CKEditor 4 WYSIWYG editor.}

-Here is another sample with more fancy content:
+Here is another sample with some more complicated formatting and styling:

-{@img assets/img/pastefromword_03.png}
+{@img assets/img/pastefromword_03.png A sample Microsoft Word document with complex formatting.}

 It will look like this after pasting into CKEditor:

-{@img assets/img/pastefromword_04.png}
+{@img assets/img/pastefromword_04.png Complex Word content pasted into CKEditor 4 WYSIWYG editor.}

 In the example above you can see that after pasting into CKEditor, the first list has different list item markers than in the Word document.
-As far as pasting lists with different markers is supported (check the second and third list in the example above) this is a specific case.
+Although pasting lists with different markers is supported in CKEditor 4 (check the second and third list in the example above), this is a specific case.
 Such list style is not natively supported by the browser.
 However, it can be adjusted by using extra CSS rules (see a [related StackOverflow thread](http://stackoverflow.com/questions/4098195/can-ordered-list-produce-result-that-looks-like-1-1-1-2-1-3-instead-of-just-1) how to style it properly).

 ## Filters